Adam-Al-Rahman/Digital_Garden/plants/random/Project/Essay_On_Learning_New_Skill.md

 > I believe ML(Machine Learning) and DL(Deep Learning) will be the future of the Robotics (Sophia as example) and data scientist and trying to predict the future outcomes.

+---

+## Tools used while learning

+- Vscode (Visual Studio Code): As editor.
+- Jupyter Notebook: For running machine learning | python code.
+- Anaconda: A large group of python's libraries for Data Science.
+- Conda: Anaconda's package manager.
+- Python: As programming language.
+- Pip: Python's package manager.
+- Vim binding: keyboard commands that do specific things in the editor.